Lily Kempson

-Lily Kempson (17 January 1897 – 21 January 1996) was an Irish revolutionary who took part in the 1916 Easter Rising in Dublin.
-Born Elizabeth Anne Kempson in County Wicklow, Ireland, she is remembered as a trade union activist and lecturer, as well as an insurrectionist in the Irish Citizen Army.
+Lily Kempson (born Elizabeth Anne Kempson; 17 January 1897 – 21 January 1996) was an Irish revolutionary who took part in the 1916 Easter Rising in Dublin.
+She is remembered as a trade union activist and lecturer, as well as an insurrectionist in the Irish Citizen Army.
 She was the last surviving participant of the Easter Rising.

 Early life

-Kempson was born into an impoverished Catholic family in County Wicklow.
+Kempson was born into an impoverished Catholic family in County Wicklow, Ireland.
 She and her family moved to Dublin when she was a child.
 The Kempsons, including her father James, a railway porter, mother Esther Moore Kempson, 92-year-old grandmother Mary Moore, Lily and her eight siblings, shared a two-room tenement home in 8 Piles Building situated between Golden Lane and Wood Street in Dublin's Liberties area close to the City Centre.

 In 1913, aged 16, during the Dublin lock-out, she was arrested and on 14 November imprisoned for two weeks in Mountjoy Gaol for participating in a strike at Jacob's Biscuit Factory in Bishop Street, Dublin where she had been employed since 1911.
 She was also charged with assaulting a fellow worker Jane Timmons.
 She and the other strikers objected to the harsh working conditions inside the factory.
 She lost her job as a result of her participation in the strike.

 Kempson was described in 1913 as having been small and slender with light brown hair, brown eyes and a sallow complexion.

 Her father and two of her brothers, James and Patrick, served in the British Army in World War I.